robert-baldwin/pg-rebac/README.md

 MATCH (User {id: 2})-[*]->(Object {id: 1, namespace: "doc"});
 ```

 In Zanzibar's paper they describe objects with `<namespace>:<id>` syntax.
-We can use the `namespace` property on an object node (also called a vertex in graph terminology) to describe the type of object.
+We can use the `namespace` property on an object node (aka. vertex) to describe the type of object.
 However, this isn't nearly enough to describe relations with enough specificity to perform a check with a the interface we desire.

-What if check if User 2 can edit Document 1?
+What if we check if User 2 can edit Document 1?
 This cypher query will still find a path between the two objects.
-The above cypher query isn't checking any relationship types.
+The above cypher query ignores relationship types.

 ## A Simple User-Object Permission Check